spacemeshos/POET-OLD/protocol.md

 - The root ε (epsilon) identifier is "" and its label lε = H(ε, l0, l1)

 ##### DAG Construction
-- We start with the full binary tree with n leaves B(n) and add vertices to leaves in the following manner...
+- We start with Bn - the complete binary tree with depth n, and add vertices to leaves in the following manner...